Project X poster

 The inciting incident occurs at 10 minutes when Thomas's parents leave for the weekend, giving him explicit instructions not to have anyone over.
 Costa reveals he's already planned an epic party without Thomas's full consent, setting the chaos in motion..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to The party officially begins as the first guests arrive.
+This demonstrates the protagonist's commitment to The party officially begins as the first guests arrive.
 Thomas makes the active choice to let it happen, welcoming people into his house and committing to the night.
 There's no turning back now., moving from reaction to action.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, All is lost: The drug dealer arrives with a flamethrower and sets fire to the neighborhood.
 The party ends in total chaos with riot police, the house destroyed, neighbors furious, and Thomas facing complete ruin.
-His friendship with Costa fractures., indicates the protagonist at their lowest point.
+His friendship with Costa fractures., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 79% of the runtime.
 Thomas accepts responsibility for his actions.
 He reconciles with his friends and understands that real connection—with Costa, JB, and potentially Kirby—matters more than fame.
 He chooses to face the consequences head-on., demonstrating the transformation achieved throughout the journey.